hanahmed05/power_outages/index.md

 **Action Taken to Clean Data:**
 - Removed the `variables` and `OBS` columns using the `.drop()` method.
 - Deleted the first row to ensure the dataset contained only relevant data entries.
-- Created a new dataframe that has the correct datatypes assigned to each feature using the `convert_to_float` function
+- Created a new dataframe that has the correct datatypes assigned to each feature using a custom-defined `convert_to_float()` function

 Next, we standardized the units of our features, particularly our monetary features, into more comprehensible terms.
 We put all of the variables measuring total GSP of a state or a sector into units of "billions of dollars" to make our future plots more legible.